cubic-js/cubic/README.md

 <br>

-**Note:** Blitz.js is currently solely focused on supporting our needs [@nexus-stats](https://github.com/nexus-devs/nexus-stats).
+**Note:** Blitz.js is currently solely focused on supporting our needs at [@nexus-stats](https://github.com/nexus-devs/nexus-stats).
 However, we believe that guiding the design of this framework with a real project, solving real problems will ultimately result in a better outcome than trying to generically fit everyone.

 <br>